tybens/leilanibender.com/blog/source/_posts/Jit-Compilers-Are-Cute.md

 date: 2018-09-14 11:39:30
 ---

 JIT is a super cute way to compile programs!
 They're typically much faster, as well as much more nuanced.
-A paragraph is probably enough to explain the basic purposes of a JIT, though this post goes more into how different JITs are implemented as there is a huge variety.
+This post goes into how a variety of JITs work to better model how they serve the needs of different languages and make fast programs!

 ## Background (skip if you have an idea how languages are implemented)
 When we run a program, they're either interpreted or compiled in some way.
 The compiler/intepreter is sometimes referred to as the "implementation" of a lanugage, since one language can have many implementations.